-Our BDLT Rules were registered with the FSA in November 2011.
-We are now registered as a community benefit society (no. 31448R) and exempt charity (no. XT33649), which means we are able to claim Gift Aid and other tax reliefs.
+The BDLT is registered with the Financial Conduct Authority as a Community Benefit Society (no. 31448R) and is exempt charity (no. XT33649), which means we are able to claim Gift Aid and other tax reliefs.
+We are governed by a Board of Directors in accordance with our Rules.

 Part A: Name and Objects